medcomdk/dk-medcom-acknowledgement/docs/assets/documents/IntroToTecSpecENG.md

  > In case of discrepancies between the  <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">Acknowledgement Implementation Guide(IG)</a> and this page, it is the IG which should be followed.
 Please contact <fhir@medcom.dk> if you find discrepancies.

 # 1 Profiles in the Acknowledgement Standard
-Two profiles form MedComMessaging IG, and MedCom Acknowledgement IG contributes to the Acknowledgement standard.
-A short description of each profile can be seen in the table below.
+The Acknowledgement standard is based on  profiles from, respectively <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">MedCom Acknowledgement IG</a> <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a>.
+A short description of each profile can be seen in the <a href="#Tab1"> Table 1</a>.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;max-width:70%}